Aminm1367/StratoVM-node/README.md

 1. Prerequisites
 Before diving into the node setup, ensure you have the following:

 Operating System: StratoVM nodes typically run on Linux distributions.
 For this guide, we'll use Ubuntu 22.04 LTS.
 Hardware Requirements: Ensure your hardware meets the minimum requirements specified by StratoVM.
-Root or Sudo Access: You need administrative privileges to install and configure the node.
+Root or Sudo Access:
+You need administrative privileges to install and configure the node.
 2. Install Dependencies
 First, update your package list and install necessary dependencies:

-bash
-Copy code
 sudo apt update
 sudo apt install -y curl wget gnupg

 3. Add StratoVM Repository
 To install StratoVM, you need to add its repository to your system.
 Import the StratoVM GPG key:

-bash
-Copy code
 curl -fsSL https://repo.stratovm.com/gpg.key | sudo apt-key add -
-Add the StratoVM repository to your sources list:

-bash
-Copy code
-echo "deb [arch=amd64] https://repo.stratovm.com/ubuntu focal main" | sudo tee /etc/apt/sources.list.d/stratovm.list
+Add the StratoVM repository to your sources list: echo "deb [arch=amd64] https://repo.stratovm.com/ubuntu focal main" | sudo tee /etc/apt/sources.list.d/stratovm.list

 4. Install StratoVM Node Software
-Update the package list and install StratoVM:
+Update the package list and install StratoVM: sudo apt update sudo apt install -y stratovm-node

-bash
-Copy code
-sudo apt update
-sudo apt install -y stratovm-node
 5. Configure StratoVM Node
 Once installed, you need to configure the node.
 The configuration file is located at /etc/stratovm/node.conf.
-Open this file in a text editor:
+Open this file in a text editor: sudo nano /etc/stratovm/node.conf

-bash
-Copy code
-sudo nano /etc/stratovm/node.conf
 You’ll need to set up the following configurations:

 Node Name: Assign a unique name to your node.

-plaintext
-Copy code
 NODE_NAME=my-stratovm-node

 Server Address: Set the address of the StratoVM server.

-plaintext
-Copy code
 SERVER_ADDRESS=https://server.stratovm.com
 API Key: Enter your StratoVM API key, which you can obtain from the StratoVM dashboard.

-plaintext
-Copy code
 API_KEY=your-api-key-here
 Save and exit the file (Ctrl+X, then Y, and Enter).